bluekitchen/btstack/doc/manual/docs/profiles.md

 Step 4:

 As described [above](#sec:GATTServerProfiles) all read/write requests are handled by the application.
-To implement the new services as a reusable module, it's neccessary to get access to all read/write requests related to this service.
+To implement the new services as a reusable module, it's necessary to get access to all read/write requests related to this service.

 For this, the ATT DB allows to register read/write callbacks for a specific handle range with *att_server_register_can_send_now_callback()*.